 The wire horse has been completed and work has started on another wooden horse.

 The latest wooden horse is made from branches left behind at the Frugaldom project, formerly felled forestry land which is now being rejuvenated.

-Detail of the latest wooden horse sculpture which will join the mare and foal once completed.
+Detail of the latest wooden horse sculpture.

 There has also been some urgent repair work carried out on Salix the willow sheep.
 Some stray sheep from a neighbouring farm left Salix in a sorry state.